Youll save big by doing your own home-improvement work and repairs. But

 readily issue such certificates.
 And make sure the company is licensed.

 as one form of leverage in working to resolve a dispute.

-our Ratings Tables.
-The scores, which are adjusted so that the average
+to calculate a price comparison score for each company, shown on our Ratings Table.
+The scores, which are adjusted so that the average for all companies

-for reasonably priced installation work.
+reasonably priced installation work.
 But dont rule out companies with

-with high prices on some jobs have low prices on others.
+high prices on some jobs have low prices on others.

 Heres an important fact to keep in mind: You dont have to pay more for